5 Ways to Make Diversity in the Workplace a Reality

 2. Create paths to leadership for diverse talent

-People analytics are valuable because they’re the mechanism to investigate and then solve DEI bottlenecks.
+People analytics provide the mechanism to both investigate and solve DEI bottlenecks.
 (That’s why Visier customers have enjoyed an improved female leadership ratio to males by 11.5% and 70% improved retention of female leaders.)

 3. Address systematic pay inequality